Τhis site contains writing about all that has the potential to be born in dark and (r)evolutionary times.

 The separation of sanctified knowledge in academia, from the wisdom that comes from an inquiry into the deeper experience of the body and the heart, reflects a profound, patriarchal hubris in the mission of our great learning institutions.
-Reason and objectivity matter, they do, but not at the exclusion of living with openness, in the questions.
+Reason and objectivity matter, they do, but not at the exclusion of living with openness in the questions.
 Here, we can carefully harvest our subjective, embodied knowing.
 For this reason, parts of my own story are included in my writing.
 Vulnerability, the feminine elixir, is the portal to deeper truth and arises in the risks of self-exposure.

 When it comes to authority, then, what I write has been guided by a different compass than intellectual inquiry alone.
 I invite you to find that compass inside yourself, guided by a different authority.
 One might say that what authorizes my words is the journey, itself, of wrestling with social conscience as it meets the mysterious territory of deep healing.
-It is a voice continually informed by the deeper wisdom we can find in being opening to what we don’t know.
+It is a voice continually informed by the deeper wisdom we can find in opening to what we don’t know.

-For those who take this journey on as I have, in earnest, the fruits that ripen over time are there for the taking: The emergence of a more authentic voice that lives in one’s heart, body and mind and that gets recreated, daily, through ever-unfolding discoveries.
+For those who take this journey on in earnest, as I have, the fruits that ripen over time are there for the taking: The emergence of a more authentic voice that lives in one’s heart, body and mind and that gets recreated, daily, through ever-unfolding discoveries.
 It is a voice, in short, that you can authorize, yourself.